 Mother Anna Margaretha died on 16 March 1759 and Johannes remarried on 10 July 1760 to Anna Elisabetha Kehm, daughter of Johann Georg Kehm.
 They had another child: Johann Melchior, born 9 September 1762.

-Johann Heinrich Hartung, a farmer, and his family arrived from Lübeck at the port of Oranienbaum on 8 August 1766 aboard a pink under the command of Lieutenant Moisey Davydov.
+Johann Heinrich Hartung, a farmer, his wife Anna Elisabeth, and children (Elisabeth, age 18; Johann Christoph, age 16; Lorenz, age 14) arrived from Lübeck at the port of Oranienbaum on 8 August 1766 aboard a pink under the command of Lieutenant Moisey Davydov.

 They settled in the Volga German colony of Norka on 15 August 1767 and are recorded there on the 1767 census in Household No. 79.

 Lorenz Hartung is recorded on the 1775 census of Norka in Household No. 74 along with his stepfather Jakob Wilhelm.

 Descendants of this Hartung family moved to the neighboring colonies of Frank and Kolb.

 Both the Oranienbaum passenger list and the 1767 census record that Johann Heinrich Hartung came from the German region of Isenburg.

 - 1775 Norka Census (Household No. 74).

 - Mai, Brent Alan.
 1798 Census of the German Colonies along the Volga (Lincoln, NE: American Historical Society of Germans from Russia, 1999): Fk003, Ko32, Nr078.